East Sussex Youth Cabinet

 • Freya Arbenz: Business Administrator Apprentice

 There is one student place in the Youth Cabinet for every school and college in East Sussex.
+This includes all mainstream, Academy, SEND, and Independent Schools.
 To become a Youth Cabinet member, your peers in school and college must elect you.

 If you would like to get involved and you are in another type of setting:

-The Youth Cabinet term-of-office runs from December every two years.
-The next election period is open from September 2023.
+The Youth Cabinet term-of-office runs from March every two years.
+The Youth Cabinet was newly elected in January 2024.

 Current Youth Cabinet members are: